MengleiMin/Molly.github.io/source/_posts/2020-03-22-English-communication.md

  9. xxx, Would you like to go next?
  10. this was pretty much things I would like to share with you (end of presentation)
  11. Please interrupt me if you have any questions (when presentation)
+ 12. As far as I understood, xxxx
+ 13. As I understood, xxx
+ 14. Feel free to come with feedback or let me know if you see an typos
+ 15. Sorry I'm a Jade noob, but if I understand you both correctly.
+Is the alternatives:
+ 16. I assume some dependency in my service is wrongful, would like to find the cause myself.
+Any tips on what to look for?